sbt/sbt/src/sphinx/Community/Opportunities.rst

    repo) but doesn't have anything to link to that explains how to use those.

-3. grep the documentation's git checkout for "Wiki Maintenance Note" and work on some of those

-4. API docs are much needed.
+3. API docs are much needed.

-5. Find useful answers or types/methods/values in the other docs, and pull references to them up into :doc:`/faq` or :doc:`/Name-Index` so people can find the docs.
+4. Find useful answers or types/methods/values in the other docs, and pull references to them up into :doc:`/faq` or :doc:`/Name-Index` so people can find the docs.
 In general the :doc:`/faq` should feel a bit more like a bunch of pointers into the regular docs, rather than an alternative to the docs.

-6. A lot of the pages could probably have better names, and/or little 2-4 word blurbs to the right of them in the sidebar.
+5. A lot of the pages could probably have better names, and/or little 2-4 word blurbs to the right of them in the sidebar.